The Most Common Fatigue Causes, According to Experts

 What's really causing your fatigue?

 Anemia means you don’t have enough red blood cells to take oxygen to all the distant outposts of the body.
-Less oxygen means lower energy and more fatigue.
+Less oxygen means lower energy and more fatigue, and anemia is among the most common causes of chronic fatigue, Dr. Fisher explains.

 The most common form of anemia occurs when you’re low in iron, which, in turn, could be the result of gastric bypass surgery, heavy periods, chronic diseases, or vitamin deficiencies.